2002 Chilean telethon

 The 2002 Chilean telethon (Spanish: Teletón 2002) was the 17th Telethon charity campaign held in Chile, which took place 29–30 November 2002.
-The theme was "The Telethon is Yours", (La Teletón es tuya) due to the complicated economic situation the country was experiencing that year, and to the lack of a Telethon in 2001 because of the parliamentary election.
+The theme was "The Telethon is Yours", (La Teletón es tuya).

 The goal was to raise CL$10 billion.
 In 2001, the Telethon Foundation gave a press conference warning that they had to borrow one billion pesos to cover expenses for the subsequent months.
 Because of this, part of the official advertising featured the message "The Telethon is at zero pesos, help more than ever".
 The message also appeared on the official poster of the event featuring Don Francisco with a sad face showing the empty pockets of his trousers.

 A final collection of CL$10,532,480,521 was reached, greatly exceeding the goal.
 The total was publicly given in the Chile's National Stadium on 1 December.
 The poster girl for the event was Kimberly Cruz.